angela4321/DigitRecognition/README.md

 A neural network using the tensorflow library

-Using the "Introduction to TensorFlow for Artificial Intelligence, Machine Learning, and Deep Learning" course on Coursera as a guideline.
+Using the "Introduction to TensorFlow for Artificial Intelligence, Machine Learning, and Deep Learning" and "Convolutional Neural Networks in TensorFlow" by deeplearning.ai courses on Coursera as a guideline.